Marketplace or direct sales: which distribution channel

 Verdict

 If a marketplace already concentrates your audience, it lowers your acquisition cost and speeds up your start, at the cost of a commission and a shared relationship.
 Direct sales keeps the full margin and the customer data, but requires you to build your own demand.
 Many SaaS companies use the marketplace for initial acquisition, then push their customers toward a direct relationship.
+Choose the marketplace if your product fits naturally into a busy cloud ecosystem and you don't yet have a demand engine of your own.
+Choose direct sales if you want maximum margin and a customer relationship you fully control from day one.

 Your tailor-made acquisition plan